qbeyond/terraform-google-organization-configuration/README.md

 }
 ```

-The following two files are in the folder `custom_constrains`.
+The following two files must exist in the root of the configuration.

 `cidrs.yaml`
 ```yaml